 - 2016 Began the transition to a more efficient, convenient utility management and billing system, Cayenta UMS.

-- 2020 City of Tampa officially takes over operations of the McKay Bay Waste-to-Energy Facility.
+- 2020 City of Tampa officially takes over operations of the McKay Bay Waste-to-Energy Facility and began the Backyard Composting Program.

 Major Duties, Services, and Programs